Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Construction of the scheme, time-dependent case

 We note that, due to the strong coercivity of $H$ and boundedness of $u_0$, the $\inf$ operator can be replaced by a $\min$.
 Indeed, since the function

 is continuous and coercive, there exists a minimum point $\bar y$ for every $x\in\mathbb R^d,\, t\in \mathbb R^+$.
-Moreover, given the basic assumptions above, the search for the minimum point can be confined to a compact set, as proved in \cite{FF01}.
+Moreover, given the basic assumptions above, the search for the minimum point can be restricted to a compact set, as proved in \cite{FF01}.

 Then, we restrict the computation to nodes, obtaining the fully discrete version